 Of course you won't be driving the rental truck forever.
 If you're planning to move, whether across the country or across town, you should be sure to notify your car insurance company.
 Here are answers to common questions about car insurance coverage during a move:

 Do I have to tell my insurance company I'm moving?
 Yes.
 It will need your new address, and also you'll need to be sure you still comply with your state minimum liability requirements if you move to another state.
 Regardless of the distance of your move, your insurance company will also adjust your rate.
 Car insurance companies assess the risk you pose, in part, by where you live, so the cost and frequency of claims your ZIP code are used to determine a base rate.
 That means depending on where you move, your rates may go up or down.
 To see rates for your new neighborhood, use our average car insurance rates tool, which shows rates by ZIP code for three coverage levels and six age groups.
+You can also see how much your insurance will go up or down by using our "Will my insurance go up if I move?" tool, also located to the right of this article.

 Do I have to switch, or can I just keep the same insurance company?
 It depends.
 If you remain in the same state, you can keep your current insurer.
 If you move out-of-state, you may still be able to stick with the same company, provided your insurance company is licensed to do business in the new state you're calling home.
 If not, you will have to shop for a new policy.